-All about Boer-Goat-Philippines and all about breeders and breeding Boer goats.
+All about Boer Goat Philippines and all about breeders and breeding Boer goats.
 Various agriculture and government officials in the Philippines province of North Cotabato province are recognizing the potential of goat exports to the Middle East in particular Saudi Arabia.
-They are major importers of quality breeding animals from Australia.
+They are major importers of quality breeding animals from Australian and we know some very reputable suppliers who inform that very good bloodlines re being used to build herd quality.

 The Vice Governor of the province has announced that that pure-bred Boer bucks will be given to those farms having at least 20 goats of any type.